 Visiting Theodore Roosevelt National Park

 This national preserve is with an abundance of rugged beautiful bluffs infused with red and sand colored landscape where you can get up close and personal with roaming wildlife.

 The North Unit at Teddy Roosevelt National Park is a 14-mile scenic drive through badlands where you might encounter bighorn sheep, elk, and even wild buffalo.
 This is the perfect destination for those looking for a unique kind of adventure, history, and bison!

 According to the Medora 2018 Adventure Guide; Theodore Roosevelt arrived in Medora for a buffalo hunt in September 1883 and fell in love with the land.
-After his experience in this area, he became alarmed by the damage that was being done to the land and wildlife.
+After his experience in this area, his concern grows by the damage that was being done to the land and wildlife.

 *Although you can get quite close to the wild animals, there are warning signs posted stating the buffalo are dangerous, so enjoy them at a distance.

 Roosevelt later pursued interests in conservation when he established five national parks, 51 federal bird reservations, four national game reserves and 150 national forests.
 “I have always said I would not have been president had it not been for my experience in North Dakota.”
 Says Roosevelt.
 (Source: Medora 2018 Adventure Guide) There is so much more to see and explore, learn about this gorgeous national park here .